-The Transport Administration may, pursuant to Chapter 8, Section 9 of the Railway Market Act, collect all or part of the charge for allocated capacity that has not been used, see Section 5.6.
+The Swedish Transport Administration may, pursuant to Chapter 8, Section 9 of the Railway Market Act, collect all or part of the charge for allocated capacity that has not been used, see Section 5.6.1.

-The reservation charge for train paths that are cancelled less than 24 hours, before planned departure from departure station, in accordance with table 5.4 in Section 5.6.1, applies under normal operating conditions.
+The reservation charge for time period 7, in accordance with table 5.4 in Section 5.6.1, applies under normal operating conditions.

-The infrastructure capacity that has been allocated but which will not be used shall be cancelled, in some cases for a charge, in accordance with Section 5.6.
+The infrastructure capacity that has been allocated but which will not be used shall be cancelled, in some cases for a charge, in accordance with Section 5.6.1.